 On the landfill development side, we continue to advance key permitting activities across our landfills to increase annual capacity limits at select sites and expand total permitted capacity across our footprint.
-We have been successful in advancing permit increases at Subtitle D landfills located in Angelica, New York ("Hyland Landfill"), Seneca, New York ("Ontario County Landfill"), Chemung, New York ("Chemung County Landfill"), West Old Town, Maine ("Juniper Ridge Landfill"), and Schuyler Falls, New York ("Clinton County Landfill") over the last three years.
-Cumulatively, these efforts have added 462 thousand tons per year of permitted capacity and approximately 33.3 million cubic yards of permitted airspace.
+We have been successful in advancing permit increases at Subtitle D landfills located in Angelica, New York ("Hyland Landfill"), Seneca, New York ("Ontario County Landfill"), Chemung, New York ("Chemung County Landfill"), West Old Town, Maine ("Juniper Ridge Landfill"), Schuyler Falls, New York ("Clinton County Landfill"), Coventry, Vermont ("Waste USA Landfill"), and Campbell, New York ("Hakes Landfill") over the last four years.
+Cumulatively, these efforts have added 462 thousand tons per year of permitted capacity and approximately 46.8 million tons of permitted airspace.
+We have recently been informed by the New Hampshire Division of Environmental Services that it will be necessary to amend our permit application for an additional 1.2 million cubic yards of capacity at the North Country Environmental Services landfill located in Bethlehem, New Hampshire ("NCES Landfill").
+This will likely impact the timing of our permit and our results of operations.
+There can be no assurance that we will receive this permit after it is refiled.